arizvisa/ida-minsc/docs/static/tagging.rst

 This project provides an interesting interface based on some research [:ref:`1<tagging-references>`] that was done by one of the authors at the Ekoparty conference in 2011.
-The author is gratious to TippingPoint/3com/HP for providing him the resources and time in which to do this research.
+The author is grateful to TippingPoint/3com/HP for providing him the resources and time in which to do this research.

 Typically when recalling addresses in an IDA database, users will use one of the